-Sensitive personal information shall be as defined in the Data Privacy Act of 2012 (Republic Act No. 10173) (ANNEX B):
+Sensitive Personal Information.
+Shall be defined in the Data Privacy Act of 2012, as follows: (ANNEX B)

 - a.
-About an individual race, ethnic origin, marital status, age, color, and religious philosophical or political affiliations; - b.
-About health, education, genetic or sexual life of a person, or to any proceedings for any offense committed or alleged to have been committed by such person, the disposal of such proceedings or the sentence of any court in such proceedings; - c.
-Issued by government agencies peculiar to an individual which includes but not limited to social security numbers, previous or current health records, licenses or denials, suspension or revocation, and tax returns; and - d.
+About an individual race, ethnic origin, marital status, age, color, and religious philosophical, or political affiliations; - b.
+About health, education, the genetic or sexual life of a person, or to any proceedings for

+- any offense committed or alleged to have been committed by such person, the disposal of such proceedings, or the sentence of any court in such proceedings; - c.
+Issued by government agencies peculiar to an individual, which includes, but is not limited to, social security numbers, previous or current health records, licenses or denials, suspension or revocation, and tax returns; and - d.
 Specifically established by an executive order or an act of Congress to be kept classified.

-SECTION 3: PROTECTION TO PRIVACY
+SECTION 3: PROTECTION OF PRIVACY

-While providing for access to information, the NTRC shall afford full protection to a person's right to privacy, pursuant to the Data Privacy Act of 2012, to wit:
+While providing access to information, the NTRC shall afford full protection to a person's right to privacy under the Data Privacy Act of 2012, to wit:

-- 1. The NTRC shall ensure that personal information, particularly sensitive personal information, in its custody or under its control is disclosed only as permitted by existing laws; - The NTRC shall protect personal information in its custody or under its control by making reasonable security arrangements against unauthorized accesses, leaks or premature disclosures;

-3. The FOI Officer, Decision Maker, or any employee or official who has access, whether authorized or unauthorized, to personal information in the custody of the NTRC, shall not disclose that information, except as authorized by existing laws.
+- The NTRC shall ensure that personal information, particularly sensitive personal information, in its custody or under its control is disclosed only as permitted by existing laws; - 2.
+The NTRC shall protect personal information in its custody or under its control by making reasonable security arrangements against unauthorized accesses, leaks, or premature disclosure; and - 3.
+The FRO, FDM, or any employee or official who has access, whether authorized or unauthorized, to personal information in the custody of the NTRC shall not disclose that information, except as authorized by existing laws.